 I’m always excited whenever I’m sharing Jollof Rice recipe with people anytime I’m opportune to share it.
 So l have finally decided to share it here on my blog so that a lot of people would have access to it.

-Jollof rice is enjoyed by majority of the African countries, especially Nigeria and this recipe I’m sharing is mostly used by Nigerians.
+Jollof rice is enjoyed by the majority of the African countries, especially Nigeria and this recipe I’m sharing is mostly used by Nigerians.
 We refer to it as Nigerian Jollof Rice. l don’t think there’s any Nigerian home and abroad who doesn’t like Jollof Rice.

 Parties and occasions without Jollof Rice is that one a party?
 This is just to say the extent to which Nigerians love their party Jollof Rice.
 They don’t joke with it at all.

-It is extraordinary delicious especially when it get burned.
+It is extraordinary delicious especially when it gets burned.
 Wait!
 What am l even saying, Naija Jollof Rice must be burned in other to have that distinctive taste.
 That taste l can’t even explain myself but that taste is golden.

 This makes the Jollof Rice colourful.
 The secret of sweet Nigerian Jollof Rice is the quantity of the Tatashe Used.
 So don’t be stingy with it.

 In addition to making the Jollof Rice colourful, tomato paste plays a vital role and also add to it’s richness.

 Preparation Method For Nigerian Jollof Rice

-- 4 cups Rice
+- 4 cups long bismati Rice

 - 1/2 cup Vegetable oil